What are the most important features of employer

 I prefer companies with agile development process

-On my current work there’s practically no development process or effective planning and that’s not good.
-I think that’s very important that company has well defined development process.
-Currently agile methods look like most comfort to me.
+On my current work there's practically no development process or effective planning and that's not good.
+I think that's very important that company has well defined development process.
+Currently agile methods look like most comfortable to me.

 -